-The COVID-19 pandemic has brought unprecedented challenges to businesses and economies around the world, particularly those in the United States.
-Our business has been, and continues to be, impacted by the recent and ongoing outbreak of COVID-19.
-There remains a high degree of uncertainty relating to the ongoing spread and severity of the virus and new variants, as well as the availability, distribution and use of effective treatments and vaccines.
+While the economy continues to recover, we recognize that our customers continue to experience varying degrees of financial distress, which we expect to continue, though to a lesser degree, throughout 2021.
+There remains a high degree of uncertainty relating to the ongoing spread and severity of the virus and new variants.
 To the extent that the economy continues to be negatively impacted by the pandemic, our results will be affected.
 In light of the uncertainties and continuing developments discussed herein, the ultimate adverse impact of COVID-19 cannot be reliably estimated at this time, but it has been and is expected to continue to be material.